 5 Irish Whiskeys for St. Patrick’s Day and Everyday

-It’s St. Patrick’s Day – how are you celebrating?
-If your plan is to get into the spirit with one of the earliest distilled drinks in Europe, this blog post might help you (I sure learned a lot).
-Here we’re sharing our Assistant Spirits Manager’s top picks.
-Andrew’s list is composed of different varieties of Irish whiskey – a single pot still, two single malts (including the only Irish peated single malt whiskey), and two blended Irish whiskeys.
+St. Patrick’s Day is right around the corner – how are you celebrating?
+If your plan is to get into the spirit with one of the earliest distilled drinks in Europe, this blog post is for you.
+Here we’re sharing our Spirits Team’s top picks.
+The list is composed of different varieties of Irish whiskey – a single pot still, two single malts (including the only Irish peated single malt whiskey), and two blended Irish whiskeys.
 These five Irish whiskeys are at various price points which is great if you’re a newbie or well practiced looking for something new to try.

 Knappogue Castle 12 Year Old Bourbon Cask Matured Single Malt Irish Whiskey

 “Knappogue Castle 12 year old, our signature expression, is an exceptional single malt made exclusively from malted barley.
 Triple distilled one batch at a time in traditional, onion-shaped copper pot stills, the whiskey is then aged in bourbon oak casks for twelve years.
 The delicate distillation process, along with the moist and temperate climate, yields the distinctive flavor of this remarkable Irish single malt.” – Knappogue Castle

 Nose: Rich and biscuity with notes of peppery spice